Agriculture and Climate Change

 Impacts of Climate Change on Agriculture

+Agriculture is not only a cause of climate issues it is also a victim.
+Climate variability - more frequent dry spells and heavy rain events - already impacts agricultural production negatively.
 The image below showing how climate change is predicted to impact on agricultural yields does not paint a pretty picture for Africa.
-We need to start emitting less and drawing down more carbon and in the process make our soils more drought resistant.
+We need to start emitting less and drawing down more carbon and in the process make our soils more resilient to climate variability.
+Good soil health does this by making soils more able to infiltrate water and to store much greater volumes of water.

 Video: 4 per 1000 Initiative - boost carbon storage in agricultural soils by 0.4% each year